 Internet marketing or online marketing as it is sometimes called is basically the promotion and marketing of products or services which is carried out purely on the Internet or World Wide Web.
 In the early days, Internet marketing consisted of little more than placement of banner ads on websites but today there are many different Internet marketing strategies which can be employed and these can vary from pay per click advertising (PPC) cost per impression advertising (CPI) e-mail marketing and search engine optimisation (SEO)

-Probably the most important currently employed Internet marketing tactic is that of utilising social media marketing using sites such as Facebook, Google+, LinkedIn etc.
+Probably the most important currently employed Internet marketing tactic is that of utilising social media marketing using sites such as Facebook and others.

 Why is internet marketing so important?